 After this, you want to make sure you are writing great content about topics related to your industry, customers and services or products.
 This content should be placed across article sites deemed to be strong authorities by Google such as Squidoo, Hubspot and Ezine or they should be placed across your own blog.
 If you don’t have a blog, you can set one up for free with a site like Word Press.
 When you write this content, make sure you include search terms in your articles that you want to rank for.
 These terms should all have anchor text links imbedded throughout that point back to your website.
 If you don’t know what an anchor text link is, simply do a search on Google and you should come up with several examples as a reference.

 That’s pretty much the high level overview of SEO.
 It’s a matter of keyword research, onsite optimization and building relevant links.
-Spending just a few hours a week on these activities can make all the difference.
+Using Web 20 Ranker tacticts and spending just a few hours a week on these activities can make all the difference.